grahamd99/pathologytest/README.md

 # pathologytest
-Read in Pathology FHIR bundle message and convert in to HTML Also decode base64 encoded PDF (if present) and write PDF to local folder
+Read in Pathology FHIR bundle message and convert in to HTML
+Also decode base64 encoded PDF value (if present) and write PDF to local folder

 Install the usual way